 Renewable energy procurement

-We started our journey by gaining an understanding of procurement options globally, looking at energy markets, local policies and climate goals, and the state of the grid in areas with an Atlassian presence.
+We started our journey by researching procurement options globally, looking at energy markets, local policies and climate goals, and the state of the grid in areas with an Atlassian presence.

 In reality, we probably could have skipped this.